opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 ![Admin settings to configure default settings for all users](NC_admin-defaults-user-options.png)

 - **Enable navigation link** displays a link to the OpenProject instance in the Nextcloud header
 - **Enable unified search for tickets** allows users to search for OpenProject work packages via the universal search bar in Nextcloud
-- **Enable notifications for activity in my work packages** sends users Nextcloud notifications when there are updates to linked OpenProject work packages

 #### 5. Add your new Nextcloud file storage to a project